Make Parenting A Pleasure (MPAP), Second Edition

 - Used with families representing cultures from 9 countries of origin

-Make Parenting a Pleasure (MPAP) directly provides services to parents/caregivers and addresses the following:
+Make Parenting A Pleasure (MPAP), Second Edition directly provides services to parents/caregivers and addresses the following:

 - Highly stressed families at risk for abuse and neglect, teen parent, poverty, unemployed or underemployed, struggling with addiction, homeless, immigrant isolated by language and culture, and life circumstances that increase risk for abuse and neglect and their children at risk for school failure

 2-hour weekly meeting